-The Issuer intends to on-lend the proceeds of issue of the Notes to the Bank by subscribing for the Intra-Group Notes (as defined above), in a form which is eligible to count towards the MREL resources of the Bank and its group, including that the Intra-Group Notes will form part of the class of 'secondary non-preferential debts' of the Bank, as defined in Section 387A(3)(b) of the Insolvency Act 1986, as amended (the "Insolvency Act").
-Accordingly, the claims of the Issuer in respect of such Intra-Group Notes will rank below the claims of (i) all depositors of the Bank, (ii) all creditors in respect of unsubordinated and unsecured liabilities of the Bank which constitute 'ordinary non-preferred debts' as defined in Section 387A(3)(a) of the Insolvency Act and (iii) all other obligations of the Bank which are preferred by law to secondary non-preferential debts.
+The Issuer intends to on-lend the proceeds of issue of the Notes to the Bank by subscribing for the Intra-Group Notes (as defined above), in a form which is eligible to count towards Tier 2 Capital of the Group, including that the Intra-Group Notes will form part of the class of 'tertiary non-preferential debts' of the Bank, as defined in Section 387A(3)(c) of the Insolvency Act 1986, as amended (the "Insolvency Act").
+Accordingly, the claims of the Issuer in respect of such Intra-Group Notes will rank below the claims of (i) all depositors of the Bank, (ii) all creditors in respect of unsubordinated and unsecured liabilities of the Bank which constitute 'secondary non-preferential debts' as defined in Section 387A(3)(b) of the Insolvency Act and (iii) all other obligations of the Bank which are preferred by law to tertiary non-preferential debts and ordinary non-preferred debts.
 As such, the Intra-Group Notes will rank below the vast majority of the liabilities of the Bank.
 The Issuer intends that payments made by the Bank to the Issuer under the Intra-Group Notes would be available by the Issuer to make payments under the Notes.
 However, there can be no assurance that this will be the case.
 For example, if such Intra-Group Notes were to be written down or converted to equity instruments by the UK resolution authorities in circumstances where the Notes are not also written down or converted to equity, or if payments are made by the Bank under such Intra-Group Notes but the Issuer is required to utilise those funds to make payments under its other obligations, there can be no assurance that the Issuer would be able to generate sufficient funds to make payments under the Notes.